 Baby teeth usually heal on their own.
 But the dentist may remove the tooth if it’s affecting your child’s bite (the way their teeth fit together), or if there’s a risk of the tooth falling out.
 This is dangerous as it could cause your child to choke.

 Permanent (adult) teeth that are loose need to be treated urgently.
 Your child’s dentist will put the tooth back in the correct position and monitor it over time.
 They may need to support the tooth to stay in place using stitches or a splint.

 If your child is in pain, apply a cold compress to their cheek and give them suitable over-the-counter pain relief medicines.

 Toothache in children

-You can look in your child’s mouth with a torch and see if there is a hole in their tooth, but don’t apply anything to it.
 If they can rinse their mouth with warm water, this will help to clean it.

-Be alert about injuries
+3. Be alert about injuries

 If an accident has happened with enough force to damage a tooth, be aware that your child could have other injuries as well.
 Check them over to see if they’re hurt anywhere else.
 Be especially alert for the possibility of a head injury.
-If you think they’ve been hurt, call your GP or take your child to A&E to get checked out.
+If you think they’ve been hurt, call your GP for advice or take your child to A&E to get checked out.

 Preventing dental emergencies

 The best way to manage dental emergencies is to prevent them from happening in the first place.